 Hose safety whip restraint products drastically reduce the risk of damage and serious injury should a hose become disconnected under pressure.
 A correctly installed safety device will hold the hose in-check until pressure can be relieved and can also contain hazardous spills.
 An unchecked pressurized hose can be deadly, even at moderate pressure.
 There are many types of hose safety restraint systems designed for various applications.
 This post discusses the various types and their benefits, as well as how best to install them into your hose system.
 Selecting an appropriately matched system is the first step towards a safe work environment.
 It is also imperative to have proper installation, education, and replacement of these devices to ensure compliance and job safety.

-Hose safety whip check cables are designed for low pressure (200 PSI) air service on pneumatic powered tool lines.
+Hose safety whip check cables are designed for standard pressure air service (under 200 PSI) on pneumatic powered tool lines.
 These cables should be installed with no slack, and come in hose to hose, or hose to tool variety.
 A hose whip check cable is designed to fit a range of hose sizes.
 A 3/4 inch hose connected to a 1 inch hose can utilize the same cable size, and the spring loops allow adjustment while maintaining a snug fit.
 Hose to tool versions must have a location on the tool to fit around without slipping if the hose were to fail.
 A poorly fitted whip check cable that can slip off of the tool or hose assembly will not have any benefit in a hose failure event.
 Hose safety whip check cables are also offered in stainless steel.
 Inspect your whip check cables regularly, especially in outdoor or corrosive environments and replace when needed.
 A worn or corroded safety device may crack under the force of a failed hose.